 3. Satin vs Glossy finish

 Satin-finished cabinets have fewer glares and a more subtle luster, whereas gloss-finished cabinets will be shiny and noticeable in the space.
 So, based on the space you’re working in, the doors of your cabinets could work with glossy or satin polyurethane.
-Talk to an interior designer for advice if you’re unsure which you should pick for the appearance.
+Talk to an interior designer for advice if you’re unsure whether you should go for cabinet staining or finishing for your appearance.